This is the first in a five-post series, where we explore the Bot Builder C# SDK v4:

 - How to test a Bot Framework SDK v4 bot?

-- How to build a Bot Framework SDK v4 bot as an Azure Function web API app?
+- How to do integration testing for a Bot Framework SDK v4 event bot?

 In this post we explore the core fundamentals of the messages flow inside a bot developed with Bot Builder C# SDK v4.